MSCA-ITN results released – first statistics

 Additionally, we provide transferable skills training courses on four topics: 1) research project management, 2) science communication, 3) funding opportunities and 4) grant writing.

-If you are interested in our support for your newly-funded ITN project, feel free to contact our ITN experts Jacqueline Strehler and Jeanette Müller.
+If you are interested in our support for your newly-funded ITN project, feel free to contact our ITN experts Jacqueline Strehler and Dr. Jeanette Müller.